1,000+ Opportunities

 co. us .
 Support for grant writing, compliance, completeness, etc. is not available.

-Based on current listing details, eligibility includes: Applicants must be registered and in good standing with the Colorado Secretary of State, in operation for a minimum of one year, maintain good standing with all regulatory programs, and comply with all applicable permit… Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Nonprofit organizations, for-profit organizations, tribes, local governments, schools, and institutions of higher education registered with Colorado Secretary of State.
+Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates Up to $50,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.